This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - The Spice Hunter Oregano

-- 1 tsp The Spice Hunter Dalmatian Rubbed Sage
+- 1 teaspoon The Spice Hunter Dalmatian Rubbed Sage

-- 1 tbsp The Spice Hunter Poultry Seasoning
+- 1 tablespoon The Spice Hunter Poultry Seasoning

 Herb Butter Mix for Under Skin

-- 2 sticks (16 tbsp) unsalted butter, room temperature
+- 2 sticks (16 tablespoon) unsalted butter, room temperature

 - The Spice Hunter Thyme